ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ## Objective

-The purpose of this guide is to show you how to enable log transfer from your Hosted Private Cloud VMware on OVHcloud to Logs Data Platform (LDP), a platform that helps you store, archive, query and view your logs.
+**Find out how to enable VMware on OVHcloud log forwarding to a Logs Data Platform stream**.

 ## Requirements